brewst001/domains/README.md

     do-udp: yes
     do-tcp: yes

-    # May be set to yes if you have IPv6 connectivity
+    # set to yes if you have IPv6 connectivity or have IPv6 issues.
+I disable IPv6 at my router.
     do-ip6: no

-    # Use this only when you downloaded the list of primary root servers!
+    # Use this only when you downloaded the list of primary root servers! - which you should have done in the previous step.
     root-hints: "/var/lib/unbound/root.hints"

     # Trust glue only if it is within the servers authority